flintlib/arb/doc/source/acb_mat.rst

     return value indicates that the QR iteration converged numerically, but this is only a heuristic termination test and does not imply any statement whatsoever about error bounds.
+    The output may also be accurate even if this function returns zero.

 .. function:: void acb_mat_eig_global_enclosure(mag_t eps, const acb_mat_t A, acb_srcptr E, const acb_mat_t R, slong prec)

-    Given an *n* by *n* matrix *A*, a length-*n* vector *E* containing approximations of the eigenvalues of *A*, and an *n* by *n* matrix *R* containing approximations of the corresponding eigenvectors, computes a rigorous bound `\varepsilon` such that every eigenvalue `\lambda` of *A* satisfies `|\lambda - \hat \lambda_k| \le \varepsilon`
+    Given an *n* by *n* matrix *A*, a length-*n* vector *E* containing approximations of the eigenvalues of *A*, and an *n* by *n* matrix *R* containing approximations of the corresponding right eigenvectors, computes a rigorous bound `\varepsilon` such that every eigenvalue `\lambda` of *A* satisfies `|\lambda - \hat \lambda_k| \le \varepsilon`
     for some `\hat \lambda_k` in *E*.